sitecues/sitecues-kvetch/README.md

 ## Options ##

 ### Choose tests ###
-* TESTS: comma-separated list of test names (leave empty to run all tests)
+* TESTS: comma-separated list of test names (leave empty to run all tests in the tests/ folder)

 ### Choose urls (use of one the following) ###
 * URLS: comma-separated list of urls to test